shmax13/spotify-collabs/readme.md

    pip install -r requirements.txt
    ```

+   If you run into setup errors, make sure you use precisely the Python + dependency versions specified in the `requirements.txt` file.
+For other versions, dependency mismatches can already cause `pip install` to fail.

 ## Using Docker

 To start the Neo4j instance, which is used for the `populate_neo4j.py` and `logical_knowledge.py`  scripts and to look at the data in the Neo4j browser UI.